Aiden-Dean/TLS/README.md

 running on the server to test against which might not always be available or it may be too late to check when the service is degraded beyond use.

-This is my attempt at an answer to this problem, a client applet which will try to create a connection to a specified endpoint (IP or DNS), open an SSL stream and print out the results.
+This is my attempt at an answer to this problem, a TLS client applet which will try to create a connection to a specified endpoint (IP or DNS), open an SSL stream and print out the results.

-Along with it comes a server applet which listens for incoming connections on a specified port in the event that you do not have an accessible endpoint on the machine to test against.
+There is also a TLS server applet which listens for incoming connections on a specified port in the event that you do not have an accessible endpoint on the machine to test against.

 ## Usage